 Billing Individual Influenza and Pneumococcal Pneumonia Vaccines

-In addition to the usual information that is required on Medicare claims, include the following vaccination coding requirements:
+When using FISS DDE, in addition to the usual information that is required on Medicare claims, include the following vaccination coding requirements:

 ||341 — Home health outpatient (Part B)

 ||A6 — PPV/Medicare Pneumococcal Pneumonia/Influenza 100% Payment

 ||0636 for the vaccine

 0771 for the administration

 ||Y — A signed statement is on file permitting release of data.

 N — No release is on file.

-V04.81 (influenza virus vaccine) V06.6 (use in place of V04.81 when giving both PPV and influenza vaccines during the same visit)
+- Note: Use V06.6 in place of V04.81 and V03.82 when giving both PPV and influenza vaccines during the same visit

 ||Enter the physician’s NPI if available, along with the last name in the ‘L’ field, and the first name in the “F’ field.
-When the physician’s NPI is not available, the agency should submit their own NPI in this field.
+When the physician’s NPI is not available, the home health or hospice agency should submit their own NPI in this field.
 In addition:

 - Enter "Roster" in the 'LN' (last name) field; and